Behind every well traveled mile, there is a well used blade. The best backpacking knife isn’t an accessory, it’s a part of the pack.

 The Spyderco ParaMilitary 2 is well known to be one of the highest quality EDC knives out there.
 It’s not cheap, but it’s just about everything else you could ever imagine.
 Definitely a contender for the best backpacking EDC knife.

 What makes it so special is not just the highest quality materials Spyderco uses to make it.
 Nor is it the low profile and customizable fit.
 Not even the fast opening and perfect size.
-What makes the ParaMilitary 2 possibly the best EDC knife 2018 had to offer is just the way it feels when you use it.
+What makes the ParaMilitary 2 possibly the best EDC knife is just the way it feels when you use it.

 This thing is bombproof.
 It’s not the lightest EDC knife, and honestly, that makes it feel better.
 The action feels unnaturally smooth and the design fits most hands perfectly.
 It’s something you really just have to feel for yourself.